 With WorldShare Interlibrary Loan, you can:

-More than 9,000 libraries in 49 countries use the WorldShare ILL network to borrow and lend materials to each other.
+More than 9,000 libraries in 49 countries use the WorldShare ILL network to borrow and lend materials with each other.
 This gives users access to an enormous collection of library resources.
-It also provides your library with one, integrated service for all types of materials, including physical, electronic and digital items.
-WorldShare ILL gets data for items in library collections from the more than 325 million items and 2 billion holdings in WorldCat.
+It also provides your library with one integrated service for all types of materials, including physical, electronic and digital items.
+WorldShare ILL gets data for items in library collections from the more than 328 million items and 2 billion holdings in WorldCat®.
 For article data, the WorldCat knowledge base provides information about 11,900 content collections.

 Included in an OCLC Resource Sharing subscription at no additional charge, users may upload up to 1,000 files per day per authorization.
 There is no limit to the number of documents a library user can retrieve daily.
 Files up to 60 MB—including high-resolution documents—can be placed on the site for pick-up by library users.

-Article Exchange eliminates security issues often encountered when documents are transmitted through e-mail, requires no software download or special arrangements for access through a local firewall and provides platform-independent access from PCs, MACs or any operating system.
+Article Exchange eliminates security issues often encountered when documents are transmitted through e-mail, requires no software download or special arrangements for access through a local firewall and provides platform-independent access from PCs, Macs and other operating systems.

 Interlibrary Loan Manager at the Levy Library

 A custom version of Article Exchange is also available.
-It offers increased local customization including logo and color options, helping to reinforce library branding and service availability.
+It offers increased local customization, including logo and color options, which helps to reinforce library branding and service availability.

 The custom version supports file sizes up to 120 MB (compared to 60 MB in the basic version).
 Support for larger files is particularly useful for large documents such as image-rich medical resources.
-The custom version also transmits documents in formats that can be used by visually impaired users through .doc and .docx formats that can be accessed via screen readers and related devices.
+The custom version also transmits documents in .doc and .docx formats that visually impaired users can access with screen readers and related devices.